Automox Remote Tools with Splashtop – Full User Guide

 Splashtop Streamer Status: Installation and Registration Visibility

-These views help administrators understand why a remote session cannot start and what actions are available to resolve the issue.
+These views help administrators understand why a Remote Tools session cannot start and what actions are available to resolve the issue.

 When the Splashtop Streamer Status Modal Appears

-The Splashtop Streamer Status modal opens automatically when you click Remote Control and the device is not ready for a session.
+The Splashtop Streamer Status modal opens automatically when you click any Remote Tools feature and the device is not ready for a session.
 This can occur when:

 - The Splashtop Streamer has not been installed